 Does Baby Oil Help You Tan?

-While research is limited, applying some baby oil to your skin might help you tan easily.
+While research is limited, sunbathing after applying some baby oil to your skin might help you tan easily.
 The oil does not keep the sun’s rays from penetrating your skin.

 Some also believe that combining baby oil and iodine may help with tanning.
 Iodine is thought to work similar to baby oil.
 Using an iodine and baby oil tanning mixture is also thought to cause nausea and vomiting.
 However, using baby oil and iodine for tanning may increase the risk of skin cancer.